certainlives/certainlives.github.io/_gallery/installation.markdown

 Horrors of Capitalism [evil dentist] (2022)

+<i>a haunted house</i>

 Battle for Trash Bridge [evil dentist] (2022)

+<i>our event “The Battle for Trash Bridge” involved a night of noise and experimental electronic performances organized around an underutilized public bridge.</i>

 Butterflowers [david & rick] (2022)

+<i> a collaborative installation in which attendees can wander through the void in real time, reflecting on all of the mistakes that have led them to the intersection of arts and technology.
+Friday July 15th experience butterflowers: how to become the perfect human @wondervillenyc grounded in butterflowers's void and inspired by surveillance culture, facial augmentation software in photo booths, butterflies wearing cowboy boots, and breakcore, the installation deploys audio/visual interactivity between hardware samplers and the game's AI to immerse participants within an alien landscape. combining webcam surveillance footage with multi-channel projections, the project asks how long can one stare at themself before they become unrecognizable. </i>

 Three Bedrooms in the East Village (2022)